eloualiche/entrydatar/README.md

 #### Quarterly Census of Employment and Wages (QCEW)

-**The zip file are broken at the moment: download routines are broken for QCEW at the moment**
+**The zip file are broken at the moment: use wayback machine fix when downloading the QCEW (see vignette for how to use it)**

 See the [BLS website](http://www.bls.gov/cew/home.htm) for more information.